 Setting up Rust on Cloud Shell

 Cloud Shell is a great environment to run small examples and tests.
+This guide shows you how to configure Rust and install one of the Cloud Client Libraries in Cloud Shell.

 Start up Cloud Shell